10+ Top Farms for Strawberry Picking Near Atlanta

 Southern Belle Farm

 Their 12-acre strawberry patch offers u-pick strawberries, and they also have an open farm market at this adorable farm in McDonough for pound cakes, strawberry shortcake, ciders, pickled peaches, honey and more.
-The farm will open for the spring season on April 1.
+Belle’s Barnyard is open on the weekends from April 4-May 31 for fun activities for kids.

 Taylor Orchards’ Strawberry Patch

 This strawberry wonderland is part of Taylor Orchards, which is known for its Georgia peaches.
-About two hours south of Atlanta in Reynolds, people can visit The Strawberry Patch for u-pick or pre-picked.
+About two hours south of Atlanta in Reynolds, people can visit The Strawberry Patch for u-pick (which is opening late in March) or pre-picked.
 They also have a country store that carries favorites like jam, salsa and bread.

 Warbington Farms